yamatt/flask-blog/README.md

 # Setup
 Copy the `settings.py.defaults` file to `settings.py` and open it to set your preferences.
-**OChange the `SECRET_KEY` to be anything non-guessable.**
+**Change the `SECRET_KEY` to be anything non-guessable.**

 The easiest way to get started is to first create a database with an administrator account.
-Run `create_admin.py` to setup the database like so:
+Run `create_db.py` to setup the database like so:

-    ./create_admin.py matt
+    ./create_db.py Administrator

-Where matt is the username.
+Where matt is the username for the administrative account you want to known by.
 It can be your own name if you prefer.
+You will then be asked to set up a password for this account.

-Run the app do:
+To run the blog do:

     ./main.py